TechDefense/PythonScripts/README.md

 # PythonScripts
-Some python Scripts
+A script that renmaes files in a directory.

 reNamer

+Instructions:

     Open a command prompt or terminal window.

     Navigate to the directory where the script is located using the cd command.

     Run the script by typing python reNamer.py and pressing Enter.

     The script will prompt you to enter the location of the folder containing the files you want to rename.

     Type the path of the folder and press Enter.
 Make sure you use forward slashes (/) or double backslashes (\) instead of single backslashes () when entering the path.

 If the entered path is invalid, the script will give an "Error: Invalid source folder path" and exit.